For Oath Keepers and founder, Jan. 6 was weeks in the making | WTOP News

 But for Rhodes and others, there was no need for Trump’s words of encouragement.
 Action was already planned.

 Elmer Stewart Rhodes III, 56, founded the Oath Keepers in 2009.
-He and some friends decided they would form an organization around the perception of “imminent tyranny,” concerned about federal overreach and a series of unrecognized threats such as that the government was planning to attack its own citizens.
+He and some friends decided they would form an organization around the perception of “imminent tyranny,” concerned about federal overreach and a series of unrecognized threats – like the government was planning to attack its own citizens.
+He recruited current and former military, police and first responders.

 Rhodes, out of high school, joined the Army and became a paratrooper, but was honorably discharged after he was injured during a night parachuting accident, according to a biography on the Southern Poverty Law Center’s website on extremism.

 He went to night school at the University of Nevada in Las Vegas.
 His first job in politics was supervising interns for Ron Paul, who was then a Republican congressman from Texas.
-Rhodes later went to Yale Law School, graduating in 2004 and clerking for Arizona Supreme Court Justice Michael Ryan.
+Rhodes later went to Yale Law School.

-Rhodes moved to Montana and relocated his defense practice there but took a “hard right turn away from politics” the SPLC said, and launched the Oath Keepers.

 He recruited current and former military, police and first responders.
-Rhodes has said there were about 40,000 Oath Keepers at its peak; one extremism expert estimates the group’s membership stands at about 3,000 nationally.
-Before long, Rhodes was neglecting his law practice to work on the Oath Keepers.
+Before long he had thousands of members and he was neglecting his Montana law practice to work on the group.
 He was disbarred in 2015.

-Members pledge to “fulfill the oath all military and police take to ‘defend the Constitution against all enemies, foreign and domestic,’” and to defend the Constitution, according to its website.

-The Oath Keepers engaged in a series of confrontations with the government during years of Barack Obama’s presidency.
-The most notable was an armed standoff against the federal government at Bundy Ranch in Bunkerville, Nevada.
+The Oath Keepers engaged in a series of confrontations with the government during Barack Obama’s presidency.
+The most notable was a heavily-armed standoff at Bundy Ranch in Bunkerville, Nevada.

-Then Trump was elected in 2016.
-While Rhodes insisted the Oak Keepers were nonpartisan, they came to the nation’s capital in January 2017, when Trump took office, to protect peaceful “American patriots” from “radical leftists.”
+Trump was elected in 2016.
+While Rhodes insisted the Oath Keepers were nonpartisan, they came to the nation’s capital in January 2017, when Trump took office, to protect peaceful “American patriots” from “radical leftists.”

-“During this time, Rhodes became increasingly conspiratorial, adopting and peddling a number of fringe right-wing conspiracy theories with the assistance of his friend Alex Jones,” according to the book “Oath Keepers: Patriotism and the Edge of Violence in a Right-Wing Antigovernment Group,” by University at Albany assistant professor Sam Jackson.
-Jones is a conspiracy theorist and Infowars host.

 When it looked like Trump was going to lose the 2020 presidential election to Biden, the Oath Keepers got to work, prosecutors said.